hipposareevil/books/README.md

 # Accessing the application

-The app will be running on [localhost:8080](http://localhost:8080).
-It takes a few seconds for the MySQL database to come up..
+The web application runs at [localhost:8080/](http://localhost:8080/).
+It takes a few seconds for the MySQL database to come up.

 Swagger API description is at [localhost:8080/swagger/](http://localhost:8080/swagger/).
 This can be used to test each of the microservices

-Authors are listed via [localhost:8080/author](http://localhost:8080/author), while an individual author can be accessed via [localhost:8080/author/2](http://localhost:8080/author/2)

-Book titles are listed via [localhost:8080/book](http://localhost:8080/book), while an individual title can be accessed via [localhost:8080/title/2](http://localhost:8080/title/2)

-Users are listed via [localhost:8080/user](http://localhost:8080/user).

-The query micro-service is at [localhost:8080/query](http://localhost:8080/query).